 Clyde Muirshiel’s Ranger Service works in teams based at two of our three Visitor Centres.
-They are involved in the day to day running of each site – giving advice on the Access Code, providing blogs, running and hosting events and volunteer activities.
+They are involved in the day to day running of each site – giving advice on the Access Code, providing blogs, running and hosting public events and 3 weekly volunteer sessions.
 The Ranger Service uphold the Regional Park aims through the conservation of wildlife and natural habitats, wildlife recording and school groups doing outdoor learning as well as contributing to numerous Projects & Partnerships.

 Please do not hesitate to contact our Ranger Service with any queries you may have.

 Countryside Rangers in Clyde Muirshiel uphold and advise visitors about the Scottish Outdoor Access Code.
 This is done through Environmental Education not just in schools but through interaction with visitors in our Visitor Centres and at various information points across the Regional Park.
-Some of our Events also help promote the Code such as our Pawsitive Action Days.
+Some of our Events also help promote the code.

 Projects and Partnerships: